-The Proposal Info tab contains basic customer and job details.
+The Proposal Info tab contains primary customer and job details.

-The first section is the customer details.
-This is the customer who will be receiving the bill for the work being completed.
+The first section is the customer details describing the customer receiving the bill for the work being completed.

 - Click in the name field to display a dropdown list of all the customers in your database.
 Scroll through the list to find the one you want